sedhain-pankaj/Craigs-Music-Player/README.md

 ## Quirks

+- In youtube.js, you will need the $YT_API_Key.
+Its free but needs to be created.
 - Tap to make video small doesn't work for YouTube.
-YouTube supports tap to play/pause.
+YouTube only supports tap to play/pause.
 - Batch script could use GUI and sound feedback on current task.
 - Zooming in too much may cause CSS to overlap.
 - Volume slider requires multi-touch display.
+Use + and - button on single touch display.
 - Splitter used with single port HDMI.
 1st goes to jukebox and 2nd for TV.
 - Large song's volume especially for 2000 and Karaoke may slow down load time.
 - All videos are not 16/9 aspect ratio.
 May result in black bar.
-- Search function requires high-speed read capacity SSD.
+- Search function requires high read capacity SSD.

 ## Demo